mathaou/termdbms/README.md

  - Line wrapping is not yet implemented, so text in format mode should be less than the maximum number of columns available per line for best use.
 It's in the works!

 ##### Help:
-	-p	database path (absolute)
+-p / database path (absolute)
-    -d      specifies which database driver to use (sqlite/mysql) -a      enable ascii mode
+-d / specifies which database driver to use (sqlite/mysql) -a / enable ascii mode
-	-h	prints this message
+-h / prints this message
+-t / starts app with specific theme (default, nord, solarized)
 ##### Controls:
 ###### MOUSE
 	Scroll up + down to navigate table/text